 discussing rules and consequences literally on the child's (eye) level.
 A kid's

 ability to hear you may shrink if you tower over them, with an angry

 voice and face (remember?).
 With younger kids, squat, sit, or kneel to reduce the chance they'll feel intimidated.

 If you're really frustrated, weary,

 ("We'll talk more about this after I take a walk.")
-Kids' (and adult's) ears often stop working when they're
+Kids' (and adults') ears often stop working when the

 the chance that a disobeying child feels